Huimin0114/Sensor-Measurement/DHT-11 NewFolder/README.md

 * Comparison

-Based on the experimental results, we can observe that the average errors in both temperature and humidity measurements of the DHT-11 are within the specifications provided by the manufacturer, and the fluctuations are minimal.
+Based on the experimental results, we can observe that the average errors in both temperature and humidity measurements of the DHT-11 are within the specifications provided by the manufacturer(±5%RH and ±2℃), and the fluctuations are minimal.
 This indicates that the DHT-11 demonstrates good accuracy and consistency under the test conditions.